NikhilRO/Grade12_Assignments/Culminating/README.md

 https://github.com/NikhilRO/Grade12_Assignments/blob/8e878c095da56dae2922bd727863ecbe7c7fac37/Culminating/Bubble.js#L1): I wish to create different arrays depending on how many types of things there are at the level.
 For example, there are three types of Kingdoms; so, I would want three arrays.
 I want to continue to do this at each level.
 I don't how many types there will be; so, array generation has to be automatic.
 But I want these arrays to be accessible to the whole object and not just that function.
        * The solution: Can I use this.variableName anywhere in the constructor function/object to declare variables.
 It might be easier to just use an Array. this array can contain other arrays as elements.
 * I discovered a minor challenge. yay.
-       * [The problem](https://github.com/NikhilRO/Grade12_Assignments/blob/164d693e508a5904f4a00948cf13f458a2cd02cc/Culminating/Bubble.js#L48) As you can see from the algorith
+       * [The problem](https://github.com/NikhilRO/Grade12_Assignments/blob/164d693e508a5904f4a00948cf13f458a2cd02cc/Culminating/Bubble.js#L48) As you can see from the algorithm, it only creates an array when something is different.
+If all the data belong to the same phylum then it displays nothing.
-       * The solution:
+       * The solution: Add option at end for last case.
+If all are same, then last case becomes the only case.
 * Check [Issue #8](https://github.com/NikhilRO/Grade12_Assignments/issues/8)